numpy/numpy/doc/source/reference/c-api/array.rst

     Convert a Python object, *obj*, representing an axis argument to the proper value for passing to the functions that take an integer axis.
-Specifically, if *obj* is None, *axis* is set to :c:data:`NPY_MAXDIMS` which is interpreted correctly by the C-API functions that take axis arguments.
+Specifically, if *obj* is None, *axis* is set to :c:data:`NPY_RAVEL_AXIS` which is interpreted correctly by the C-API functions that take axis arguments.

 .. c:function:: int PyArray_BoolConverter(PyObject* obj, npy_bool* value)